Thursday, December 11, 2008

 Only one face still comes bright.
 I can see her when I try to, closing my eyes.
 I can not forget her.
 She is Nip.
 Not a human girl, she was a dog.

-Well... let us start from the beginning...
+Well... let me start from the beginning...

 It was a perennial problem for us, newcomers, to get a good accommodation in London.
 After trying for weeks, finally I got a new place to stay, in the beginning of April.
 Few kilometers from the city proper, Finsbury Park station.
 From there, an hour by bus.
 Wavy roads, like a hilly incline, arcaded by trees on the sides.
 All the houses in my new neighborhood looked alike.
-Same pattern, same color... with the same garden in front.
+Same pattern, same color, with similar garden in front.
 A lot many times, I mistook someone's house for my own.

 I saw the advertisement in India House, and immediately fixed my stay there for the next two years.
 The locality was ideal for my study, away from the madding London crowd.
 A typical British household, the landlord's name was William Hall, and his wife's, Anne.
 A young couple, they were very hospitable.
 They loved India and her people too.
 Often they asked me about India -- myths, culture, people.

 Within few days only, I got accepted in their family.
 We started dining together, planning weekends together...
 I gave them new names ..
 William the Conqueror and Queen Anne.
-Both of them were very pleased with the new names.
+Both of them were very pleased with the names.

 Besides Anne and William, two more members were in the family.
 Paul, Anne's nine year old son.
 And the other one was...
 Apple of Paul's eyes -- Nip.